LimelightVision/systemcore-os-public/README.md

-Access to the latest SystemCore OS builds and cross-compilation resources.
+Access to the latest Systemcore OS builds and cross-compilation resources.
 Releases are automatically published and may contain bugs.

 NEW IMAGES MUST HARDWARE MANAGER VERSION 2.0.7 OR LATER (See SystemcoreTesting Repo)